pauloarayasantiago/portafolio/README.md

 ## 🎯 Goals
 - To contribute to impactful data science projects.
 - To become proficient in deep learning and neural networks.
-- Solve real world issues at large scales using Ai, including but not limited to topics related to Electric Vehicles, Renewable Energy, and Resource Pipelines.
+- Solve real world issues at large scales using AI, including but not limited to topics related to Electric Vehicles, Renewable Energy, and Resource Pipelines.

 Thanks for stopping by!